 There are some complications that constipation can cause, with some of them being quite serious.
 The most common ones include:

-- Hemorrhoids: Most hemorrhoids are caused by strained bowel movements.
-These painful and sometimes embarrassing ruptures of herniated tissue within or without the anus can be very troublesome.
+- Hemorrhoids: Experiencing strained bowel movements can cause hemorrhoids.
+These painful and sometimes embarrassing ruptures of herniated tissue within or outside the anus are very troublesome.
 The best way to avoid them is to keep regular to avoid the straining that comes from constipation.
 Hemorrhoids are not usually a serious condition, but they can be difficult to get rid of once they have appeared.
 Once you get hemorrhoids, it is easier for you to get them again.

 - Lazy Bowel Syndrome: This is a condition that results from the overuse of certain types of laxatives, especially of the stimulant variety.
 Once the body gets used to the presence of these compounds, it becomes more and more difficult to have a bowel movement without them.
 In essence, the bowel becomes addicted to these laxatives, and cannot operate normally without them.
 Laxative abuse is becoming an alarming health concern especially among those with eating disorders and those that are trying to lose weight.

-- Complications due to a toxic colon: When you do not move your bowels in a prompt manner, all of the partially digested food and toxins that collect in the colon are more likely to leach into your system, instead of exiting the body quickly as they are intended to do.
+- Complications due to a toxic colon: When you do not move your bowels in a prompt manner, the partially digested food and toxins that collect in your colon are more likely to leach back into your system, instead of exiting the body quickly.
 All this extra debris also makes it more difficult for the body to normally absorb the nutrients that we gain from food because the intestinal tract is not able to work efficiently.
 This situation can lead to all kinds of unhealthy situations, and eventually can cause major health concerns.
-You do not want decaying matter laying around in your digestive system.
-Health-wise, it is nothing but trouble.
+You do not want decaying matter lingering in your digestive tract.
+Healthwise, it is nothing but trouble.